joshuaedo/ecommerce-engine/README.md

 ## Introduction

-Admin, a fully functional CMS (Content Management System), is built using Next.js.
-This independent application serves as an administrative interface that allows users to manage data and settings for their websites effortlessly.
+Admin (HCM), is an independent application serves as an administrative interface that allows users to manage data and settings for their websites.

 ### Frameworks